xrcouture/interoperability/CloneX_Dresser.md

 User flow:
 <img src="https://user-images.githubusercontent.com/122074866/235887590-fe929894-7cdc-4424-90cb-32763c9810bf.png"/>

-Ability to import your clonex and dress them with any of the metadrip wearables -- screenshots of in dev process Capabilities of exporting with VRM files
+  - Ability to import your clonex and dress them with any of the metadrip wearables

+  - Capabilities of exporting with VRM files

 ## V2: <img src="https://img.shields.io/static/v1?label=&message=Brainstorming &color=orange">

 User flow:
 <img src="https://user-images.githubusercontent.com/122074866/235888906-edcae8af-ff75-4e00-9b3e-6d93ca2e0c72.png"/>

-Ability to create your own wearables easily and add it to your clonex Deploy as an NFT with all supported formats as linked utilities An open marketplace that enables creators to collaborate and create for various NFT's with linked utilities and export capabilities
+  - Ability to create your own wearables easily and add it to your clonex

+  - Deploy as an NFT with all supported formats as linked utilities

+  - An open marketplace that enables creators to collaborate and create for various NFT's with linked utilities and export capabilities
-(integrated with WRBL project- [Click here to know more](https://))
+(integrated with WRBL project- [Click here to know more](https://github.com/xrcouture/interoperability/blob/main/WRBL.md))

 ## V3: <img src="https://img.shields.io/static/v1?label=&message=Brainstorming &color=orange">